SissiW/MutualFormer/README.md

 it to MutualFormer for multi-modality data representation.
 Rather than CA in Transformer, MutualFormer employs our new design of Cross-Diffusion Attention (CDA) to conduct the information communication among different modalities.
 Comparing with CA, the main advantages of the proposed CDA are three aspects.
-First, the cross-affinities in CDA are defined based on the individual modality affinities in the metric space which thus can naturally avoid the issue of modality/domain gap in feature based CA definition.
+First, the cross-affinities in CDA are defined based on the individual modality affinities in the metric space which thus can naturally avoid the issue of modality/domain gap in feature based CA definition.
 Second, CDA provides a general scheme which can either be used for multi-modality representation or serve as the post-optimization for existing
 CA models.
 Third, CDA is implemented efficiently.
 We successfully